moliver28/research-handbook/content/handbook/solutions-architects/sa-leader-shadow.md

 ### Elegibility

-The SA Leader shadow program is open to all team members who complete the following:
+The SA people leader shadow program is open to all team members who complete the following:

 1. Complete your [Individual Growth Plan (IGP)](/handbook/people-group/learning-and-development/career-development/igp-guide)
 2. Review your IGP with your manager and discuss your desire for growing into a leadership role